Hazardous Materials

 "quantity": 2

-]Hazmat example: Limited quantity (LQ)/ORMD via ground transport
+}Hazmat example: Limited quantity (LQ)/ORMD via ground transport

-This example in JSON shows an orderItems entry for a ground shipment that contains two items: one with no hazmat properties and one LQ/ORMD product.
+This example shows an orderItemQuantities entry for a ground shipment that contains two items: one with no hazmat properties and one LQ/ORMD product.
+LQ/ORMD via ground does not require a hazmatInfo block; flagging the item with the limited_quantity productDetails tag is sufficient for carrier selection.

 "orderItemQuantities": [